esterbvila/Frontend_Singulars-HTML-CSS/README.md

 Check out my final project with danifdezalonso using React: https://github.com/danifdezalonso/hourglass-app

-Open "Apunts.html" in order to see the list (with links) to all files.
+Open "Apunts d'HTML5.html" in order to see the list (with links) to all files.